 There is really no better way to see the city and all its sights than from the comfort of a trolley with the ABQ Trolley Tour.
 The Best of Albuquerque tour is a narrated 1 hour and 45 minutes tour that takes you to Old Town Plaza, the Indian Pueblo Cultural Center, along Route 66, down Nob Hill, and more!
 It is an incredibly informative tour and you will get an appreciation of the many different neighborhoods in Albuquerque.

-This was a great activity for us to complete at the beginning of our visit as the tour highlighted the many neighborhoods and sights all around activity so that we could properly plan the rest of our weekend.
+This was a great activity for us to complete at the beginning of our visit as the tour highlighted the many neighborhoods and sights all around activity so that we could properly plan the rest of our weekend of all the great things to do in Albuquerque.

 The highlight of the tour by far was exploring the street where Breaking Bad was filmed and admiring all the filming locations.
 There is something about seeing famous TV locations in real life that fascinates me - especially if they are from Breaking Bad!